-Portuguese photovoltaic systems rely on our integrated solar park management system Reliable and economical operation of the solar parks
+Portuguese photovoltaic systems rely on monitoring solutions Reliable and economical operation of the solar parks

 According to the German Association of Energy and Water Industries (BDEW), over half of Portugal's electricity comes from renewable energies.
 A look at the installed capacities shows that primarily hydropower and wind power play a vital role, while photovoltaics (PV) are hardly used.
 This is currently changing significantly.
-By the end of 2021, ground-mounted systems with a total capacity of 1.7 GWp have been constructed in Portugal.
-Forecasts through to 2030 project the construction of an additional 9 GWp.
-The solution from Phoenix Contact for solar park management is already installed in six Portuguese PV parks.
+By the end of 2021, ground-mounted systems with a total capacity of 1.7 GWp had been constructed in Portugal.
+Forecasts through 2030 project the construction of an additional 9 GWp and more.
+The monitoring solutions from Phoenix Contact are already installed in six Portuguese PV parks.

 Wirtgen Invest Holding GmbH, based in Neustadt (Wied), Germany, is investing in the extension of renewable energy in Portugal.
 In 2020 and 2021, Wirtgen Invest installed six PV plants with their partners.

 These partners include WiNRG GmbH from Hamburg, which has been active in renewable energies since 2005.
 Its employees manage large projects and transactions involving wind and photovoltaics systems worldwide for their customers.
 The project team also includes project manager EPC Conecon GmbH, Zebotec GmbH as the system integrator for controlling and monitoring photovoltaic systems, and analytics software provider QOS Energy, together with Phoenix Contact.